 Your Legal Rights in a Divorce or Child Custody Case

-If you have made the decision to end your marriage, you can learn more about your legal rights and other issues associated with a New Jersey marriage dissolution case by scheduling an initial consultation with the Law Offices of Peter Van Aulen.
-You can schedule an initial consultation with a New Jersey divorce attorney from our firm at your convenience by calling our offices at (201) 845-7400.
+If you have made the decision to end your marriage, you can learn more about your legal rights and other issues associated with a New Jersey marriage dissolution case by scheduling a free initial consultation with the Law Offices of Peter Van Aulen.
+You can schedule a free initial consultation . with a New Jersey divorce attorney from our firm at your convenience by calling our offices at (201) 845-7400.